Helen Marnie: Biography

 After some delays, Marnie released her debut album Crystal World on 11 June 2013.
 After PledgeMusic copies of the CD version were delivered in July 2013, Crystal World was issued to stores by Les Disques Du Crépuscule in August 2013.

 Marnie marked Record Store Day in April 2014 with a limited edition 12-inch single, The Hunter Remixed, featuring mixes by Stephen Morris (of Joy Division/New Order) and Glasgow electro radicals Roman Nose, as well as the album version of the song plus a mix of Sugarland by Mark Reeder.
 The single was limited to 500 copies in clear vinyl.
 She also released the James Slater directed music video of "Hearts on Fire" on the same day.

 On 9 September 2014, she premiered a new single titled "Wolves" from the upcoming second solo album, initially planned for release in 2015.
 The song was produced by Jonny Scott and was released on iTunes on 14 September 2014.
 The music video was published on YouTube on 17 September and it was co-directed by Marnie and Michael Sherrington.
 On 18 April 2015 (Record Store Day), "Wolves" with a Marsheaux remix as a B-side was released on 7" vinyl as a limited edition (500 copies).

 In 2015, Marnie performed vocals on Bang Gang' song "Silent Bite".
 In 2016, she collaborated with the musician RM Hubbert on the song "Sweet Dreams".

 On 24 January 2017, she released the first single titled "Alphabet Block" from the forthcoming second solo album, Strange Words and Weird Wars.
-The second single, "Lost Maps", was issued on 30 March and its music video, a day later.